irsat000/CAI-Tools/README.md

 ###### Download as definition/example chat
 This turns the conversation into example chat/definition format so you can use it in CAI and other AI chat platforms.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.
 ###### Download to read offline
 It downloads an .html file which is a web page.
 You can read your conversation offline with this file.
+You can also set a background in the offline chat.
 ###### Download History to read offline
 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.